Fresszonesongs/Freezone/doc/devs/delegation_pools.md

 The above example shows how accounts A, B, and C can pool 20 RC together to provide service worth 30 RCs.
 So long as account's D, E, and F don't use more than their 10 RC individually and never use more than 20 RC combined, none of the accounts will see any interupption in their ability to transact.

-## SMT Delegation
+## SST Delegation

-Each SMT has a special case pool.
-To delegate to an SMT, users delegate to a pool whose name is the NAI string of the SMT.
+Each SST has a special case pool.
+To delegate to an SST, users delegate to a pool whose name is the NAI string of the SST.
 That pool is special in that there an single implicit out del that receives 100% of the pool.
 The model would looks like the following:

 ```
 (10 RC)